badbubble/BubbleNES/README.md

 # Ubuntu
 apt install libsdl2{,-image,-mixer,-ttf,-gfx}-dev
 ```
-for other operating system you can see [this](https://github.com/veandco/go-sdl2#requirements)
+for other operating systems you can see [this](https://github.com/veandco/go-sdl2#requirements)
 ### Build

 ```bash